What is Technical Writing?

 Create (or Refer to) Personas

-The first step in technical writing is to describe who you’re writing the content for clearly.
+The first step in technical writing is to clearly describe who you’re writing the content for.

-That’s because every type of technical content needs to be laser-focused on the audience it’s intended for, as it helps choose the appropriate tone, select the right words, and drive the message home.
+That’s because every type needs to be laser-focused on the audience it’s intended for.
+This helps choose the appropriate tone, select the right words, and drive the message home.

 This entails creating detailed personas, including the age, occupation, level of education, and goals of the intended audience.